RLX Technology Inc. (RLX) Shares Down Despite Recent Market Volatility

-RLX Technology Inc. (NYSE: RLX) has experienced a decline in its stock price by -1.02 compared to its previous closing price of 1.96.
-However, the company has seen a gain of 14.12% in its stock price over the last five trading days.
+RLX Technology Inc. (NYSE: RLX)’s stock price has decreased by -4.95 compared to its previous closing price of 1.82.
+However, the company has seen a -11.73% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in RLX Technology Inc. (NYSE: RLX) Right Now?

-RLX Technology Inc. (NYSE: RLX) has a higher price-to-earnings ratio of 27.32x compared to its average ratio, Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+RLX Technology Inc. (NYSE: RLX) has a higher price-to-earnings ratio of 24.71x compared to its average ratio.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.